Demographics of the United States: Emigration and Expatriation

-Economics
+Socioeconomics

 Income

 In 2020, the median household income in the United States was around $67,521, 2.9 percent less than the 2019 median of $69,560.
 Household and personal income depends on variables such as race, number of income earners, educational attainment and marital status.

 Counties in the United States by the percentage of the over 25-year-old population with bachelor's degrees according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
 Counties with higher percentages of bachelor's degrees than the United States as a whole are in full orange.

 States in the United States by the percentage of the over 25-year-old population with bachelor's degrees according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
 States with higher percentages of bachelor's degrees than the United States as a whole are in full orange.

 Counties in the United States by per capita income according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
 Counties with per capita incomes higher than the United States as a whole are in full green.

 States in the United States by per capita income according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
 States with per capita incomes higher than the United States as a whole are in full green.

 Counties in the United States by median nonfamily household income according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
 Counties with median nonfamily household incomes higher than the United States as a whole are in full green.

 States in the United States by median nonfamily household income according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
 States with median nonfamily household incomes higher than the United States as a whole are in full green.

 Counties in the United States by median family household income according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
 Counties with median family household incomes higher than the United States as a whole are in full green.

 States in the United States by median family household income according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
 States with median family household incomes higher than the United States as a whole are in full green.